This page is about me, and about Romewise. Hi, I'm Elyssa Bernard, the creator and publisher of the Romewise web site.

 As we grew, we always kept this philosophy, hiring staff who were passionate about Rome, and about people and talking to them.

-I love to use our guests' needs as an excuse to eat and drink my way around Rome (for "research for the hotel.")
+I loved to use our guests' needs as an excuse to eat and drink my way around Rome (for "research for the hotel.").

 So I created this web site as a guide for all of them; all of you.